HOW TO CLAIM PRIZES AT RETAIL

 - If a retailer is unable to validate your ticket because it is damaged you must mail it to the Prize Centre to determine if the ticket has won a prize.

 - The boxed ticket number on the customer receipt will match the ticket number on your ticket.

 Your retailer will pay your prize amount in cash.
 Every retailer can pay up to (and including) $50.
 Retailers have the option to pay up to $999.90 (as long as they have the cash available).
+If the retailer does not have the cash available, they must return the ticket and customer receipt to you.
+You may then check the ticket at another location.
 If you still have draws remaining on your winning LOTTO ticket, you will be provided with an Exchange Ticket from the lottery terminal.
 This will be your ticket for the remaining draws.